ONGC douses fire; gas supplies to industries hit

-NEW DELHI/AHMEDABAD (Reuters) - A fire at an Oil and Natural Gas Corp (ONGC) plant caused by a pipeline rupture has cut gas supplies to customers including power and fertiliser companies, said a person familiar with the matter at gas marketing firm GAIL (India) Ltd.
+NEW DELHI/AHMEDABAD (Reuters) - A fire at an Oil and Natural Gas Corp (ONGC) plant caused by a pipeline rupture has cut gas supplies to customers including power and fertiliser companies, gas marketing firm GAIL (India) Ltd said on Thursday.

 It supplies about 60 million standard cubic metres of gas daily to these customers.

-“Our capacity utilisation fell to 50% in the morning due to gas supply disruption,” a person at the KRIBHCO said.

-Jadish Prasad Verma, general manger for production at KRIBHCO’s Hazira plant, said his company is trying to arrange gas from other local suppliers after an output cut.
+In a statement, GAIL said ONGC had shut off the supply of 30 million standard cubic metres a day (mmscmd) of gas to GAIL’s north-western pipeline network to contain any further damage.

+“Supply cuts of up to 40% against current allocations have been imposed on downstream customers,” it said, adding that supplies to households had not been disrupted and the pipeline grid, which supports about 80 mmscmd of gas, had not been damaged.

-NTPC has shut its 656 megawatt gas-based power plant at Kawas near Hazira and a 657 megawatt Jhanor-Gandhar plant due to gas supply disruption, a person at the company said.
+India’s biggest utility NTPC Ltd shut its 656 megawatt gas-based power plant at Kawas near Hazira and a 657 megawatt Jhanor-Gandhar plant due to gas supply disruption, a person at the company said.

+Capacity utilisation at fertiliser maker KRIBHCO fell to 50% and Jadish Prasad Verma, general manger for production at the company’s Hazira plant, said they were trying to secure gas from other local suppliers.

 Gas supplies to customers have temporarily closed due to safety reasons, an ONGC spokesman said.

 “There could be some impact on our production...
-We are investing the cause of fire, and extent of damage.”
+We are investigating the cause of fire, and extent of damage.”

 Surat Collector and District Magistrate Dhaval Patel, a senior city official, told Reuters the fire was caused by a rupture in a pipeline at the gas terminal.
 ONGC’s plant is in Surat, a city in Gujarat.